2025-2026 Middle States Accreditation Self-Study

 Sincerely,

-Richard Coleman, Professor
+Richard Coleman, Associate Professor

 Beenah Moshay, Associate Vice President for Assessment and Institutional Effectiveness